convos-chat/www.convos.chat/doc/config.md

     systemctl stop convos.service

 ### As a regular user
-_WARNING: This was tested on Ubuntu 18.04 and newer_
+_WARNING: This was only tested on Ubuntu 18.04 and newer_

 Also, there's some aditional steps to enable the ability to run systemd units as a regular user and they are the following (replace any occurrence of `$USER` with your shell username):
 1. Type `loginctl enable-linger`
 2. Create the user systemd folder with `mkdir -p /home/$USER/.config/systemd/user`

 Here is an example systemd file, that can be placed in `/home/$USER/.config/systemd/user/convos.service`.